 STEP THREE: SAND AND PRIME

-I primed the locker inside and outside with Sherwin-Williams Multi-Purpose Interior Oil Based Primer in white.
+Then I primed the inside and outside with Sherwin-Williams Multi-Purpose Interior Oil Based Primer in white.

 I chose this primer for a couple of reasons.
 First, because the locker is metal, the oil based primer will seal it and help to prevent further rusting.
 Second, I chose white because white primer makes white, light, and brightly colored finishes look flawless.